MCDMSociety/MOrepo/contribute.md

 -   `maintainer` (required): Name and e-mail of the maintainer of the sub-repository at GitHub (string).
 -   `rawDesc` (optional): Short description of the raw format (string).
 -   `algorithm` (optional): URL to the source code of the algorithm used in the study (string).
 It may be placed in this repository or somewhere else.
+-   `resultContributions` (required - if results): An array with entries of the contributions that results have been calculated from.
 -   `instanceGroups` (required - if new instances): An array with entries containing info about each group of instances (normally one entry for each sub-folder).
 Each entry contains
     -   `subfolder` (required): Sub-folder of an instance format folder (if none set it to an empty string '').
     -   `class` (required): Problem class (string).
-Have a look at the current problem classes ???.
+Use the [currrent problem classes](#problem-classes).
 If your instances don't fit here add a new one.
     -   `objectives` (required): Number of objectives (number).
     -   `tags` (optional): An array with tags (use camel notation, not underscores).
     -   `format` (required): Array with file formats.
 The names must be equal the instance format folders, e.g. if have a raw and xml format then the `instances` folder must have two sub-folders named `raw` and `xml`.